 Is it really important to choose the right subject for your photo?
-After all, I've said before that the subject almost doesn't matter if you have good lighting and a great background.
-You could almost replace one subject with another and still come out with a great photo.
+After all, I’ve said before that the subject almost doesn’t matter if you have good lighting and a great background.
+You could almost replace one subject with another and still create a great photo.

 Of course, our subjects are the entire reason we take photos.
 We want to share their story with our audience and make them feel some emotion.
 The thing that becomes important is knowing why your subject is good for your audience